 Fixed network innovation

 In order to meet users' current and future requirements, we are working on a state-of-the-art, open, programmable network which offers a high degree of reliability and continuity.
 The new network is also more flexible: changes can be implemented more easily and faster, and it is easier to develop new functionality and services.
-In 2017, we are working on further developing the fixed network, specifically the tender for the service layer and the implementation of a new optical layer.
+In 2017, we are working on further developing the fixed network, specifically the implementation of a new optical layer.
 Through the Research on Networks programme, we collaborate with network researchers to research new network technologies.
 In addition, we are exploring the possibilities of network function virtualisation (NFV) with the institutions.

 Wireless network innovation

 We are working on a flexible and integrated wireless network infrastructure with which users can gain seamless, reliable and secure access to all the facilities offered by the fixed network.
 This includes a stable and reliable Wi-Fi network for institutions and a scalable, accessible Wi-Fi solution for city centres and campuses.
-In 2017, as part of this component, we are investigating how the Internet of Things (IoT) can be applied in education and research.
-In addition, we are exploring the possibilities of Wi-Fi calling and location-based services, as part of the development of SURFwireless.
+In 2017, as part of this component, we are investigating the possibilities of Wi-Fi calling and location-based services.

 How do institutions benefit from the programme?